valkey-io/valkey-doc/docs/get-started/data-store.md

 ## Scan the keyspace

-Each item within Redis has a unique key.
-All items live within the Redis [keyspace](/docs/manual/keyspace/).
-You can scan the Redis keyspace via the [SCAN command](/commands/scan/).
+Each item within Valkey has a unique key.
+All items live within the Valkey [keyspace](/docs/manual/keyspace/).
+You can scan the Valkey keyspace via the [SCAN command](/commands/scan/).
 Here is an example that scans for the first 100 keys that have the prefix `bike:`:

 {{< clients-example scan_example >}}
 SCAN 0 MATCH "bike:*" COUNT 100